YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - About.md

     - Bio
     - Contact Info
 - ##### Lab
     - Names
     - Picture
     - Bio
     - Contact Info

 ### Acknowledgements
-- Who do you need to acknowledge
-- Who do you need to thank
+- Who do you need to acknowledge and thank
+- Any grant support
+- Any liscence acknowlegements
 - Any Sponsors
+- Mom, Dad, Spouse, Kids, Testers, Labmates, Coffee Shop, etc

 ### Funding Info
-- How Funding do you neeed to disclose
+- What funding do you neeed to disclose
-- Any grants
+- How about grants
+- Other people

 ### Price
 - Free?, Freeium?, Purchase?
 Subscription, Single Purchasee, Upgrades
+- If free is this forever

 ### Style Guide (Brand Book)
 - [Style Guide / Brand Book](Template - Style Guide.md)
-- A Style Guide also can be known as a brand boook is something useful for the creators to estaablish prior to workin on a project
+- A Style Guide also can be known as a brand book is something useful for the creators to establish prior to working on a project
-- This may be something that is not shared with the end user or maybe some parts are
+- This may be something that is not shared with the end user or maybe some parts are shared

 ### Any Other Credits

 ### Liscence

-- How is code liscenced
+- How is code liscenced to users
+- Any acknowledgements to other liscene products/

 ### Other Apps/Tool by Creator

+- Share other products create to market other tools to the community

 ---